bsolis6878/readme-generator/README.md

 <a name="contribution"></a>
 ### Contribution Guidelines
-test
+Create an issue on the repository if any issues are determined.

 <a name="testing"></a>
 ### Testing Instructions
-test
+N/A

 <a name="questions"></a>
 ### Questions
-To view my other projects, click on <a href="https://github.com/bsolis6878" target="_blank">this link here</a> to view my GitHub profile.</br>
+To view my other projects, click on <a href="https://github.com/bsolis6878">this link here</a> to view my GitHub profile.</br>
-If you have any questions regarding the application, send me an email at no.
+If you have any questions regarding the application, send me an email at fake@email.com.